South Korea 4 Day Itinerary (Seoul and the DMZ)

 Third Infiltration Tunnel

 So I stay with her and we resurface without reaching the actual tunnel.
-Instead, one of the guards takes a photo of me with hard hat posing with some fake soldiers and I buy some fridge magnets in the gift shop.
+Instead, one of the guards takes a photo of me with a hard hat posing with some fake soldiers and I buy some fridge magnets in the gift shop.

 DMZ